bryanmcelvy/microHeartMonitor/docs/doxygen/mainpage.md

 @image latex figures/martinek_fig_3.png width=15cm

+@htmlonly
 The ***μHeartMonitor*** is an embedded system that implements the Pan-Tompkins algorithm for QRS detection.
 The system consists of both hardware and software that cooperate to achieve this task while also visually outputting the ECG waveform and heart rate to a liquid crystal display (LCD).
 The text below and the contents of this repository reflect the current progress made, but the end goal is to have the full system mounted on 1-2 printed circuit boards (PCBs) situated inside an insulated enclosure.
+@endhtmlonly

+@latexonly
+The uHeartMonitor is an embedded system that implements the Pan-Tompkins algorithm for QRS detection.
+The system consists of both hardware and software that cooperate to achieve this task while also visually outputting the ECG waveform and heart rate to a liquid crystal display (LCD).
+The text below and the contents of this repository reflect the current progress made, but the end goal is to have the full system mounted on 1-2 printed circuit boards (PCBs) situated inside an insulated enclosure.
+@endlatexonly

 @subsection sec_intro_mot Motivation
 My primary motivations for doing this project are: